-In the most recent Biennial Determination of Avoided Cost Rates for Electric Utility Purchases from Qualifying Facilities (Avoided Cost Proceeding) in Docket No. E-100, Sub 148 (Sub 148), the Commission was faced with whether certain changes to the previously-approved methods used to calculate avoided cost rates and to the current framework for implementing Section 210 of the Public Utility Regulatory Policies Act of
+In the most recent Biennial Determination of Avoided Cost Rates for Electric Utility Purchases from Qualifying Facilities ("Avoided Cost Proceeding") in Docket No. E-100, Sub 148 ("Sub 148"), the Commission was faced with whether certain changes to the previously-approved methods used to calculate avoided cost rates and to the current framework for implementing Section 210 of the Public Utility Regulatory Policies Act of 1978 ("PURPA") were warranted given the amount and pace of the development of mechanism were approved by the Commission in its Order Approving DSM/EE Rider, Revising DSM/EE Mechanism, and Requiring Filing of Proposed Customer Notice, issued in Sub 1130 on August 23, 2017, prior to the Sub 1145 proceeding.
+The Sub 1130 Agreement and the resulting revisions to DEC's cost recovery mechanism are substantively the same as - and, in fact, are the basis of - the Sub 1145 Agreement and the resulting revisions to DEP's Revised Mechanism approved in Sub 1145.

-2 The Public Staff refers to the method for calculating avoided cost rates pursuant to revised Paragraph 18 and new Paragraphs 22A and 70A as the "PURPA method."
+&lt;sup>2 The Public Staff refers to the method for calculating avoided cost rates pursuant to revised Paragraph 18 and new Paragraphs 22A and 70A as the "PURPA method."

-1978 (PURPA) were warranted given the amount and pace of the development of QFs, and in particular solar QFs, in North Carolina.
+qualifying facilities ("QFs"), and in particular solar-powered QFs, in North Carolina.
+See Order Establishing Standard Rates and Contract Terms for Qualifying Facilities, Docket No. E-100, Sub 148, October 11, 2017 ("Sub 148 Order").
 The issue arose as to whether utilities should have to pay QFs for capacity in years in which they do not have a capacity need.
 Witnesses in the proceeding described significant growth in solar production in the State resulting in over-supply, operational challenges, and artificially high costs passed on to North Carolina residents, businesses, and industries.
+Id. at 9-14.
 Both DEP and DEC proposed, and a number of parties, including the Public Staff, agreed, that a utility should include zeros in the calculation of capacity rates for the years in which the utility does not have a capacity need.
+Id. at 39, 41, 46.